What is a DNG file format?

 Is DNG the same as RAW?

 DNG (Digital Negative) is not the same as RAW (raw) files, although they are both types of image file formats used in photography.
-Here are the critical differences between DNG and RAW files:Pros and Cons of DNG vs. RAW
+Here are the critical differences between DNG and general RAW images:

 RAW: